SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Configuring and Enabling the Appointment in TUA

-The Appointment-Reference checklist policy for a selected product offering is configured in the Backoffce by a Product Manager.
+The Appointment-Reference checklist policy for a selected product offering is configured in the Backoffice by a Product Manager.
 For more information, see [Journey Checklist Policy Configurations](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/c3d274fb74074c70bec9cd6e9686d5a1.html).

 ## Components